 - the commitment to the child;

-- the potential impact of abuse and neglect.
+- the potential effects of abuse and neglect.

-While all custodians are expected to provide for the child’s education, support, medical care, and daily living costs, there may be additional financial support available to help with these expenses.
+All custodians are expected to provide for the child’s education, support, medical care, and daily living costs.
+However, financial support might be available to help with these expenses.

-- The child may also be eligible for the Permanent Custodianship Subsidy (PCS).
-Department for Children and Families (DCF) must approve if the child is eligible for guardianship/custodianship due to adoption not being a viable option.
+- The child also might be eligible for the Permanent Custodianship Subsidy (PCS).
+Department for Children and Families (DCF) must determine if the child is eligible for guardianship/custodianship because adoption is not a viable option.
 In order to be eligible the child must be:

-- part of a sibling group with at least one child age 14 and over; and
+- part of a sibling group with at least one child age 14 or older, and siblings are placed together.